NinaZumel/dark_tales_sleuth/content/blog/2021-10-18-notes-on-nina-dalgarooki.md

 ---
 title: "Notes on Nina Dalgarooki"
 date: "2021-10-18"
-categories:
-  - "evening-tales-for-the-winter-1856"
 tags:
-  - "edward-bulwer-lytton"
-  - "rosina-bulwer-lytton"
+  - Evening Tales for the Winter
-  - "the-new-monthly-magazine"
+  - Rosina Bulwer Lytton
 ---

 _A fun story, by an interesting, and possibly underappreciated, author._

 * * *

-I'd planned not to write detailed posts about Volume Three of _Evening Tales for Winter_ ; most of the stories are fairly dreary.
+I'd planned not to write detailed posts about Volume Three of _Evening Tales for Winter_; most of the stories are fairly dreary.
 But I'll make an exception for "[Nina Dalgarooki](https://books.google.com/books?id=OkcFAAAAQAAJ&pg=PA63&lpg=PA63&dq=%22nina+dalgarooki%22&source=bl&ots=Id1id40d6V&sig=ACfU3U1aVv4bElAWVQdFLDiNyfojQHaDiA&hl=en&sa=X&ved=2ahUKEwjGh8iA9cPzAhUhHbkGHYZLALcQ6AF6BAgLEAM#v=onepage&q=%22nina%20dalgarooki%22&f=false)."
 It's a fun, witty and satirical supernatural tale; you might call it a fairy tale for adults.

 Nina Dalgarooki is a beautiful and vain young Russian countess, about to travel to Siberia with her father.
 She hates the idea of wasting, and possibly endangering, her lovely appearance in the dreary wastelands, and wishes she could "bank" her good looks until she needs them.